trujilml/vacation-weather-dashboard/README.md

 THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity -
 WHEN I click on a city in the search history -
 THEN I am again presented with current and future conditions for that city -

+## Application develop with
+HTML
+JavaScript
+CSS
+Bootstrap - implements modern design of the web application Axios - used to call url of OpenWeather One Call API Moment.js - implements visible current time format on the header OpenWeather One Call API - used to collect weather data from different locations